Come around and talk it over

 - Replay (2011)

-- Author Appeal: Not in their actual songs, but both of the band's names as well as a few of their album titles are baseball references, despite the band, being British, not knowing much about Baseball.
+- Author Appeal: Both of the band's names, as well as a few of their album titles are baseball references, despite the band not knowing much about baseball due to being British.

 - The band's original name, "The Baseball Boys" was actually specifically inspired by The Warriors.
 The band's manager convinced them it was corny, so they changed it.

 - Lead Bassist: Downplayed with Tony Lewis, who was the lead singer and bass guitarist, but didn't write many of the songs, which were mostly written by John Spinks.
-Though he did co-write "Taken By Surpise" and "Stranger In My Own Town".
+Though he did co-write "Taken by Surprise" and "Stranger in My Own Town".

 - Lyrical Dissonance:

-- "Your Love" is about a man cheating on his girlfriend because he feels alone, but the upbeat tone makes it feel like a straightfoward Silly Love Song or Intercourse with You song.
+- "Your Love" is about a man cheating on his girlfriend because he feels alone, but the upbeat tone makes it feel like a straightforward Silly Love Song or Intercourse with You song.